haxx0rm4n/ldbb/README.md

 ## Included Example Game

-A simple Etch-a-Scetck style game has been provided as an example.
+A simple Etch-a-Sketch style game has been provided as an example.

 ![Example game screenshot; showing the text "LD50"](example/screenshot.jpg)